What Are Strategic Initiatives?

 Focus is a superpower.
 When Steve Jobs went back to Apple in 1997, he reduced the company’s products from 350 to 10.
 He essentially eliminated 340 distractions.
 That was a tough, necessary decision but also one that saved the company.

 Treat your strategic initiatives the same way.
-Minimize their amount.
-This will enable you to reallocate your resources in such a way, that they are adequately supported.
-That includes your people.
-It’s not uncommon to define a new strategic initiative and have no people to support it.
+Minimize their amount and reallocate your resources in such a way, that they are adequately supported.

 Lack of discipline

-Pose the question of relevance: Is it relevant to our strategy?
+Ask the following question: Is it relevant to our business strategy?

-Again, discipline is important.
-It generates a competitive advantage by concentrating resources and everyone’s will on what matters most.
+This balance will help you create a competitive advantage by focusing resources on what matters most.

 Develop SMART initiatives

-Like every goal, a strategic initiative has to be SMART, meaning:
+Like every strategic goal, a strategic initiative has to be SMART, meaning:

-- Measurable - Numbers enable tracking the progress of your goal.
+- Measurable: Numbers enable tracking the progress of your initiatives.
 When you hit the numbers, you know you hit your goal.

-- Relevant - This goes back to alignment.
-Choose a goal that relates to your strategic aspirations and is a true priority.
+- Relevant: This goes back to alignment.
+Choose an initiative that relates to your strategic vision and goals and is a true priority.

-- Time-bound - Have you seen a goal being achieved without a specific deadline?
+- Time-bound: Have you seen a goal being achieved without a specific deadline?
 We haven’t.
-Put an end date to your initiative to create some urgency.
+Set a timeline with a clear end date for your initiative to create some urgency.

-For example, if your focus area is “International Growth”, then a good strategic initiative for it could be “Acquire 20% of our revenue from foreign markets by the end of 2022”.
+For example, if your focus area is “International Growth,” then a good strategic initiative could be “Forge strategic partnerships with key global players to secure 20% of our revenue from foreign markets by the end of 2024”.

-There is one person responsible for each initiative.
-Having a specific person accountable for the progress ensures its timely completion because it creates ownership and empowers the owner to make the necessary decisions.
+Every strategic initiative should have an owner that is responsible for its execution.
+Having a specific person accountable for the progress ensures its timely completion because it fosters a sense of responsibility and empowers the owner to make crucial decisions.

-Add a second co-owner, if you have to, but no more.
+💡 Pro Tip: Add a second co-owner, if you have to, but no more.
 Rather, include as many collaborators as you want.
-However, you want one or two people to be accountable for it and drive its progress.

 Healthcare strategic initiatives

-- Increase customer access to our medicine by 40% in the State of Louisiana by 15nth Jun 2022 - Jane Doe
+- Increase customer access to our medicine by 40% in the State of Louisiana by 15th Jun 2024 - Jane Doe